 the member dies.

-For any memberships terminated in accordance with the above provisions, with the exception of memberships terminated under e above, the church may send a letter informing the prior member of the termination, but this is not required.
+For any memberships terminated in accordance with the above provisions, with the exception of memberships terminated under (d) above, the church may send a letter informing the prior member of the termination, but this is not required.

 Transfer or Resignation of Membership: Members not under the disciplinary process of Article 3 section E may request a letter of transfer be sent to another church.
-A member may resign at any time, but no letter of transfer or written statement of good standing will be issued upon such resignation, except at the discretion of the pastor.
+A member may resign at any time.
+A member can request a letter of transfer or written statement of good standing upon such resignation.
+However, no letter of transfer or written statement of good standing will be issued upon resignation for a member under the disciplinary process of Article 3 section D, except at the discretion of the pastor.

 Discipline of A Member